Valle Nevado: Description

 The season traditionally starts in June and ends in October.
 The ski resort has 34 marked slopes, 4 for beginners, 11 for intermediates, 14 for advanced levels and 5 for experts.
 Access to the slopes is done through 16 mechanical means installed on the mountain.
 There is also a snow park for practicing more radical maneuvers.

 Services

 Valle Nevado has a ski and snowboard school, equipment rental service, medical center, mini-market and several stores.
 There is also a wide variety of restaurants and hotels close to the slopes.

 Geography

 Climate

-Due to its elevation, Valle Nevado has a subalpine climate (Dfc, according to the Köppen climate classification, bordering on Dfb and ET), with drier summers and humid winters, with an average annual precipitation of 1042 mm.
-Summers are chilly and dry, while winters are cold and snowy.
+Due to its elevation, Valle Nevado has a subalpine climate (Dfc, according to the Köppen climate classification), with drier summers and humid winters, with an average annual precipitation of 1042 mm.
+Summers are chilly and dry, while winters are cold and extremely snowy: the annual average snowfall is about 7.4 m.